 Anti-Bribery & Corruption statement

-Post Office (Post Office Limited and Post Office Management Services Limited) is committed to high standards of ethical behaviour and has zero tolerance towards bribery and corruption.
+Post Office (Post Office Limited and any wholly owned subsidiaries) is committed to high standards of ethical behaviour and has zero tolerance towards bribery and corruption.
 Post Office requires compliance with all anti-bribery and corruption laws in all markets and jurisdictions in which it operates.
 These laws include the UK Bribery Act 2010 and the Criminal Finances Act 2017.

 Post Office’s Anti-Bribery and Corruption (ABC) compliance programme and policies is overseen by the Board.
 Policies incorporate the results of regular risk assessments and emphasise that all employees, including the Board of Directors and Associated Persons, must comply with the principles in these policies in the performance of their services for or on behalf of Post Office.
 We also expect that outsourcers and other companies providing services to Post Office will adhere to equivalent standards.